Todd Peterson

-Joseph Todd Peterson (born February 4, 1970) is an American former professional football placekicker.
-He was selected by the New York Giants from the University of Georgia with the ninth pick of the seventh round (177th overall) in the 1993 NFL draft.
+Joseph Todd Peterson (born February 4, 1970) is an American former professional football player who was a placekicker in the National Football League (NFL).
+He played college football for the Georgia Bulldogs and was selected by the New York Giants in the seventh round of the 1993 NFL draft.
 Peterson last played with the Atlanta Falcons in 2005.
 His contract with the Falcons expired on March 11, 2006 and he retired after that season.
 He and his wife, Susan, are co-owners of Cabell's Designs LLC, with Cabell Sweeney.
 Cabell's is a design and licensing group focusing on collegiately licensed products in the giftware industry.

 College career

 Peterson spent two years at the U.S. Naval Academy before transferring to the University of Georgia where during Peterson's senior year, he led the SEC in field goal percentage, and was named the University's first GTE Academic All-American in more than a decade since Terry Hoage.
 Peterson was also inducted into the University of Georgia's highest order, Sphinx in 1993.